 It has changed my life.

 For the past 15 years, Tonglen has continued to expand my ability to better engage the world with an open heart and an open mind.
-To be sure, I still struggle at times with the blindness of my Aries, male ego and the various wounds of my conditioned personality.
+To be sure, I still struggle at times with the blindness of my Aries, male ego, and the various wounds of my conditioned personality.
 And, at times, I am deeply saddened and confounded by the energies of greed, hatred, and ignorance that are all too prevalent in the world today.
 Yet, my life has changed for the better.
 I no longer plunge into the long periods of depression and anxiety that plagued my younger years.
 Instead, I now am fairly content and at ease most the time.
 I also experience many moments of deep wonder, appreciation, and gratitude for the sacred miracle that sings silently within and beyond us.
 I'm now convinced that the One Love is always present.

 Bringing It hOMe Here and Now